Aortic aneurysm and dissection

 - Abdominal aortic aneurysm – Also known as AAA or triple A, abdominal aortic aneurysm is a bulging, weakened area in the wall of the abdominal aorta, resulting in an abnormal widening or ballooning greater than 50 percent of the vessel's normal diameter.
 The most common location of arterial aneurysm formation is the abdominal aorta, specifically, the segment below the kidneys.
 An abdominal aneurysm located below the kidneys is called an infrarenal aneurysm.

-Aortic aneurysms are more often asymptomatic.
-Abdominal aortic aneurysms may be asymptomatic or symptomatic.
+Abdominal aortic aneurysms may be asymptomatic (no symtoms) or symptomatic.
 About three of every four abdominal aortic aneurysms are asymptomatic.
 Since abdominal aneurysm may be present without symptoms, it's referred to as the "silent killer" because it may rupture before being diagnosed.

 Severe or dull pain is the most common symptom of an abdominal aortic aneurysm, and may be located in the abdomen, chest, lower back or groin area.
 It often is associated with the imminent rupture of the aneurysm.
 Abdominal aortic aneurysms may also cause a pulsing sensation, similar to a heartbeat, in the abdomen.
 Acute, sudden onset of severe pain in the back and/or abdomen may represent rupture and is a life-threatening medical emergency.
 The symptoms of an abdominal aortic aneurysm may resemble other medical conditions or problems.
 Seek immediate medical attention

 Many diseases and conditions can cause the aorta to enlarge.
 It can grow as a result of: